Gaddafi loyalists repel assault on last bastions

 "We attack them with rockets, it makes a lot of damage but it is the best way to control them," he said.

-Explosions, staccato gunfire and the whoosh of rockets echoed from the center of Sirte and black smoke curled into the sky above.
+Explosions, staccato gunfire and the whoosh of rockets echoed from the centre of Sirte and black smoke curled into the sky above.
 NATO planes roared overhead.

 SETBACK